 Top performers don’t leave those first few seconds to chance.
 They (or their companies) invest significant time in designing precisely what they are going to say when they get a prospect on the line, or when they leave a voicemail.

 What’s interesting is that average performers are the ones who more often resist utilizing scripts, claiming that they feel better “going with the flow.”
-While these mediocre reps complain about scripts, it’s really the next two tips that get them.
+Even mediocre reps complaining about scripts can change their attitude and results when working with dynamic scripting.

-Call center softwares now offer dynamic scripting.
-Which has completely changed the game for outbound operations and the way they run their campaigns.
+This call center software feature has completely changed the game for outbound operations and the way they run their campaigns.
 Dynamic scripting brings a “mad libs style” to your call center.
 Your agents will simply enter answers in free form–allowing for more natural and sales driven conversations with your potential customers.

 2. Practice makes perfect